kaurTanbir/expression-evaluator/README.md

 `$sh tk_eval.sh "2 + 3"`

+#### VERSION 0.4 [SINGLE PAIR OF PARENTHESIS]

+    Product takes multiple operands and  operations. there should be an operator in between two operands.
+Supports the use of parenthesis around a single set of values.

+        operator can be any of ‘+ , - , *’
+        operand can only be +ve integers.
+        values should be space separated.
+        can have parenthesis but only a single pair.

+    SAMPLE: "2 + ( 3 - 3  ) * 2"

 #### VERSION 0.3 [MULTIPLE OPERATOR]

     Product takes multiple operands and  operations. there should be an operator in between two operands.